cdktf/cdktf-provider-aws/docs/dataAwsVpclatticeServiceNetwork.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/5.10.0/docs/data-sources/vpclattice_service_network#service_network_identifier DataAwsVpclatticeServiceNetwork#service_network_identifier}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/5.11.0/docs/data-sources/vpclattice_service_network#service_network_identifier DataAwsVpclatticeServiceNetwork#service_network_identifier}.

+---

+##### `id`<sup>Optional</sup> <a name="id" id="@cdktf/provider-aws.dataAwsVpclatticeServiceNetwork.DataAwsVpclatticeServiceNetwork.Initializer.parameter.id"></a>

+- *Type:* java.lang.String

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/5.11.0/docs/data-sources/vpclattice_service_network#id DataAwsVpclatticeServiceNetwork#id}.

+Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
+If you experience problems setting this value it might not be settable.
+Please take a look at the provider documentation to ensure it should be settable.

 ---